diannejardinez/sql-challenge/README.md

 	7. List of all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-	8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+	8. In descending order, list of the frequency count of employee last names, i.e., how many employees share each last name.

 - Histogram to visualize the most common salary ranges for employees